soveran/ohm/README.markdown

 For example, in the example above, the index on the name attribute will allow for searches like Event.find(:name, "some value").

-You can also declare an index on multiple colums, like this:

-    index [:name, :company]

 Note that the `find` method and the `assert_unique` validation need a corresponding index to exist.

 Validations
 -----------